Photo/Tomohiro Watanabe

 No two moguls are alike.
 I believe the more experience you have, the faster you can go.
 So, the order of things is to have your body memorize successful experiences in order to eliminate fear, and then apply those experiences to various slopes and moguls, thereby further increasing your experience

-On top of that, from a technical standpoint, it's about making contact with the snow.
-If you can ski as if your skis are constantly touching the snow, you'll feel more stable when you pick up speed.
-If you get airborne, you'll feel scared.
-But when we ski seriously, our skis end up floating in the air.
+On top of that, from a technical standpoint, it's about snow contact.
+When you can ski in a way that keeps your skis in constant contact with the snow surface, you gain stability when you pick up speed.
+You get scared when your skis are floating in the air.
+But when we ski seriously, our skis do float in the air.

 The faster the speed, the less contact there is with the snow